This post may contain affiliate links. Please read our disclosure policy.

 • Watch the Baking Time: Remove cookies as soon as the bottoms are lightly golden to keep their soft and airy texture.
 Overbaking can lead to dryness.

-• Cookie Scoop for Consistency: Use a roughly 2-tablespoon cookie scoop to ensure evenly sized cookies.
+• Portioning the Dough: Use a heaping tablespoon or a 2-tablespoon cookie scoop to ensure evenly sized cookies.
 This recipe makes about 8-9 cookies.

 ricotta cookies topped with a sugar glaze and sprinkles on a cooling rack.